Graymont and Climate Action

 In return, Graymont and the lime industry can both decarbonize and continue to provide societal benefits as providers of environmental solutions and facilitators of global economic growth.
 Furthermore, the employment and economic opportunities available to the members of the communities where Graymont operates will be enhanced.

-And finally, Graymont’s customers will directly benefit from the availability of lime and limestone solutions that will help them meet their own climate-action targets.
+And finally, Graymont’s customers will directly benefit from the availability of calcium-based solutions that will help them meet their own climate-action targets.

 Emissions Profile